What tax advantages can be built into trusts created in one’s Will?

 How should I structure my 401k or IRA beneficiary designation?

 All beneficiary designations should be considered and reviewed along with Wills, to coordinate their disposition.
-In particular, IRA and 401(k) beneficiary designations (i) should always avoid paying to your “estate,” and (ii) should pay to trusts only if those trusts have been specifically designed for post-death income tax deferral.
-The IRA-to-trust rules were overhauled in 2002 by then-newly adopted final Treasury Regulations.
-If your IRA or 401(k) will pass to a pre-2002 drafted trust, it is time to update your trust/Will.
-Even more recently drafted trusts should be reviewed by estate tax counsel, given the development of IRS interpretations are ever-evolving.
+In particular, IRA and 401(k) beneficiary designations (i) should always avoid paying to your “estate,” and (ii) should pay to trusts only if the income tax implications have been considered with counsel’s advice.
+The Secure Act, effective 1/1/20, dramatically changed these tax rules.
+If your IRA or 401(k) will pass to a pre-2020 drafted trust, it is time to update your trust/Will.

 How should I structure my Roth IRA beneficiary designation?

-In general, Roth IRA beneficiary designations are subject to similar considerations expressed in the answer to the preceding question, though the disposition of a Roth IRA is particularly well-suited for payment to much younger beneficiaries who can ‘stretch’ their receipt of the funds over their life expectancies (to maximize the time in the tax-free environment).
+In general, Roth IRA beneficiary designations are subject to similar considerations expressed in the answer to the preceding question.
 Moreover, a Roth IRA probably should not be left to a charity, whereas a traditional IRA should indeed be thought of as a favored source of a charitable bequest (to avoid the otherwise applicable income tax and possible estate tax on the IRA at death).

 What is the recommended style to hold joint accounts?
 TIC, JTWROS, POD/TOD?